The University of Southampton

 Applicants from the UK may submit an application for one of twelve available scholarships to a value of £2,000 each.

-The deadline for applications is midnight on 14 April 2025.
+The deadline for applications has been extended to midnight on 5 May 2025.

 Applications must be submitted using the link below and the successful applicants will be notified by email before the end of May 2025.